Software Architecture Interview Topics: What to Study and How

 Scalability and infrastructure design

-Representative questions to practice: “How do you design a system that scales from 1M to 10M users?”, “When would you choose sharding over replication for your database?”, “How would you size your infrastructure for a write-heavy vs. read-heavy workload?”, and “Walk me through your capacity estimation process for a system with 50,000 concurrent connections.”
+Representative questions I’d practice: “How do you design a system that scales from 1M to 10M users?”, “When would you choose sharding over replication for your database?”, “How would you size your infrastructure for a write-heavy vs. read-heavy workload?”, and “Walk me through your capacity estimation process for a system with 50,000 concurrent connections.”

 Data storage, modeling, and database trade-offs

-Prepare for questions like: “How do you choose between a relational and document database for a user activity feed?”, “How does your data model change under high write load?”, “What are the consistency trade-offs you’re accepting with eventual consistency here?”, and “How would you index this table to support both lookup-by-user and time-range queries efficiently?”
+I’d prepare for questions like: “How do you choose between a relational and document database for a user activity feed?”, “How does your data model change under high write load?”, “What are the consistency trade-offs you’re accepting with eventual consistency here?”, and “How would you index this table to support both lookup-by-user and time-range queries efficiently?”

 Caching, performance, and real-time processing

-Practice these: “Where would you add a cache in this design, and what are the invalidation risks?”, “How would you handle message delivery guarantees in a chat system?”, “When would you use a CDN vs. an application-level cache?”, and “How do you handle a cache stampede when your TTL expires under high load?”
+I’d practice these: “Where would you add a cache in this design, and what are the invalidation risks?”, “How would you handle message delivery guarantees in a chat system?”, “When would you use a CDN vs. an application-level cache?”, and “How do you handle a cache stampede when your TTL expires under high load?”

 Deeper topics that separate mid-level from senior answers